YouWeApS/arctic-vendor/documentation/source/index.html.md

 shops and related products to distribute to the marketplace.

 Then connect to the marketplace and distribute the products to the shop.

+# Going live

+When you have fully developed your Vendor, you will have to go through a verification and testing process with the Arctic Team.

+Once you pass this verification process your Vendor will be released into production and merchants can distribute their products through your Vendor to the marketplace.